-Whole Grain Week is brought to you in partnership with my one of my fave brands of all time, Bob's Red Mill.
-They've been my go-to brand for high-quality grains, seeds and flours since I started this blog over 6 years ago, and with over 30 different varieties of whole grains, I couldn't think of a better partner!
+Whole Grain Week is brought to you in partnership with one of my fave brands of all time, Bob's Red Mill.
+They've been my go-to brand for high-quality grains, seeds, and flours since I started this blog over 6 years ago, and with over 30 different varieties of whole grains, I couldn't think of a better partner!

 All week long, I am going to show you how you can incorporate more whole grains into your everyday cooking.
 We're using a few staple grains, but also potentially introducing you to a few grains that you might not have heard of before!
 So let's get started, shall we?

 I had to kick things off with one of my favorite grains of all time: quinoa.

 Since the start of SQ, I have shared over 500 quinoa recipes (yes, 500!!), and yet I still fall in more love with this little grain each time I make it.